Manege Affair: Individual encounters

-From many memoirs there is an impression that Khrushchev genuinely believed that it was an exhibition of homosexualists (who were criminalized in the Soviet Union).
+From many memoirs there is an impression that Khrushchev genuinely believed that it was an exhibition of homosexuals (who were criminalized in the Soviet Union).
 A well-known example from the recollections of Ernst Neizvestny: Khrushchev asked Ernst: "Are you a pidaras (faggot)?"
 Ernst retorted, no, just give me a girl and I will show you.
 It looked like Khrushchev liked this answer.